 The project can make a significant contribution toward the government’s five-year comprehensive vaccination campaign and boost overall public health by ensuring that all Mozambicans and particularly children are vaccinated against the most common diseases.

-To assess our impact on the ease of trading, once the project is complete the Alliance will measure clearance times, the costs associated with shipment and storage.
+To assess our impact on the ease of trading, the Alliance is measuring clearance times, the costs associated with shipment and storage.

-The project is expected to take nearly 11 months and will include the creation of a working group comprised of all stakeholders to improve visibility and ensure post-project sustainability of outcomes.
+The project took nearly 11 months and included the creation of a working group comprised of all stakeholders to improve visibility and ensure post-project sustainability of outcomes.

 Find out more about how to get involved with the Alliance.
 Click on the relevant icon: